zyxd/svelte-store-router/README.md

     Page not found
   </Match>
   <Match path={$route.path}>
     This content will never be displayed, because the previous <Match> handle all possible routes
   </Match>
 </Matcher>
 ```

 ## Options

-#### Route.delay
+#### delay
 Set delay in milliseconds before `history.pushstate` was called.
 This prevents a large number of items from appearing in History state.
-For example, when the value is binded with the "Search" field. `0` by default.
+For example, it could be useful when the query/fragment parameter is binded with the "Search" field. `0` by default.

-#### Route.queryTyped / Route.fragmentTyped
+#### queryTyped / fragmentTyped
 Converts query and fragment string values to JavaScript types. `true` by default.
 For example strings will be converted from -> to:
 ```
 "1"         -> 1